starchildluke/astro/src/content/posts/i-am-not-a-content-creator.md

 So to the people who make "good content", I say no—you don't make content at all.
 Name your creations and be content with what you've done.
 As I will of what I've done.

 💐

+**Addendum**: Christian Heilmann wrote an article called ‘[Nobody should be a “content creator”](https://christianheilmann.com/2025/03/12/nobody-should-be-a-content-creator/)’ and I echo his sentiments about not wanting to be a content creator and what that entails.